-Lonapegsomatropin is a prodrug of somatropin.1 In children with GH deficiency (GHD), somatropin is effective for increasing final adult height.2 Somatropin therapy is recommended to normalize adult height and avoid extreme shortness in children and adolescents with GHD.2 In addition to congenital causes, hypopituitarism may also be caused by radiation therapy; somatropin may be used to improve final height of children who have undergone radiation.^{3,4} of GH to normalize adult height and avoid extreme shortness in pediatric patients with GHD.
+Ngenla is a hGH analog, which is made up of the amino acid sequence of hGH with an added three copies of the C-terminal peptide of human chorionic gonadotropin.
+The addition of the C-terminal peptides leads to a longer half-life.
+Ngenla binds to the GH receptor, which initiates changes in growth and metabolism.
+In children with GH deficiency (GHD), somatropin is effective for increasing final adult height.
+Somatropin therapy is recommended to normalize adult height and prevent extreme shortness in children and adolescents with GHD.
+In addition to congenital causes, hypopituitarism may also be caused by radiation therapy; somatropin may be used to improve final height of children who have undergone radiation.